Submitted proposals on Richmond Villages' vision for Battersea Park

 We remain committed to providing a care facility on this site, supporting local health needs while enhancing this prominent riverside location.

-View an overview of our first round of consultation here
+View an overview of our two rounds of consultation here

 Responding to changing demand